jonnyreeves/razr/README.md

 		}
 	});

-Views are not able to retrieve models directly, instead they should listen for framework notifications - this enforces loose coupling between them.
+Views are able to retrieve models directly via `getModel`, however it is reccomended that you try and enfore loose copupling by having your views to listening to notifications instead.

 ### Commands